zetterberg123/LSI-2108-Flash/README.md

 > **Note**,
 > this information/guide is compiled information from sources listed at the bottom.
+> This is for IT firmware(HBA), IR firmware(RAID) is also included just change the file name in the command to ```2108ir.bin```
-> It is only for the LSI SAS 9210-8i card but can be used for other cards by downloading and replacing the firmware file from link at the bottom
+> It is only for the LSI SAS 9210-8i card but can be used for other cards by downloading and replacing the firmware file from link at the bottom.

 ## How to:
 * Download attached zip or find files in resources.